 The last two chapters, are really addendum, or afterward, for those of you who wish to go beyond the story and understand the underlying moral.

 So at this departure point, allow me to confess.
 I enjoined this task of reading Agile Noir to answer one personal question:

 Would reading a fictional story of a character going through the mental transformation of becoming Agile, be as powerful as a two day workshop that results in a certification, and the beginning of a lifetime's journey to agility, and JOY in the workplace?

 This is a difficult question to answer from my current perspective - I would love your (dear reader) answer - it may be much more realistic than my answer.
-I believe (I want to believe - me and Muller) that this could be as powerful to a ready open minded person, as an introductory 2 day class.
+I believe (I want to believe - me and Muller) that this could be as powerful to a readily open-minded person, as an introductory 2-day class.
 So my answer to the primary question: YES!

 Now one might want to know WHY?

 I have an idea why this technique may be just as powerful - maybe better scalability, and in general better ROI.
 Come back after this idea bakes a few days...

 Table of Contents:

 - The High Cost of Schedule Slip

 - Death by Documentation